-So with the stage set by these monster clouds, what's actually happening within them?
-"These megaflashes appear to be like a continuous sequence of discharges in very close succession," said Christopher Emersic, a research fellow who studies thunderstorm electrification at the University of Manchester, in the U.K..
+With the stage set by these monster clouds, what's actually happening within them?
+"These megaflashes appear to be like a continuous sequence of discharges in very close succession," said Christopher Emersic, a research fellow who studies thunderstorm electrification at the University of Manchester in the U.K.

 He hypothesizes that if a cloud system is highly charged across a large area, a series of discharges can propagate through it like a line of falling dominoes.
-"If dominoes are all set up without too big a gap, one triggers another in a large series of topples.
-Otherwise it 'fails' and, in this case, you'll get only a smaller spatial lightning event rather than a megaflash," Emersic told Live Science.
+"If dominoes are all set up without too big a gap, one triggers another in a large series of topples," Emersic told Live Science.
+"Otherwise, it 'fails,' and in this case, you'll get only a smaller spatial lightning event rather than a megaflash."

 That also means there are likely much bigger flashes out there than we've already seen.
 "Storms can get larger than [the ones we've measured from]," MacGorman said.

-Despite the apocalyptic picture they paint, megaflashes aren't necessarily more dangerous than regular lightning: "A spatially extensive flash doesn't necessarily mean it carries more energy," Emersic explained.
+Despite the apocalyptic picture they paint, megaflashes aren't necessarily more dangerous than regular lightning.
+"A spatially extensive flash doesn't necessarily mean it carries more energy," Emersic said.

 Because the cloud systems from which they originate are so vast, however, megaflash strikes can be difficult to predict.
 "Such events can often lead to ground strikes far away from the main lightning activity in the convective core," Emersic said.
 "Someone on the ground could think the storm has passed but be caught by surprise by one of these spatially extensive discharges seemingly from nowhere."